What Is Network Slicing? Guide to 5G Network Slicing

 How does 5G network slicing work?

-Slicing can occur at different levels of the 5G architecture, including the radio access network (RAN), the backhaul, and the core itself.
+Slicing can happen in different parts of the 5G network, including the radio signals (RAN), the connection between towers and servers (backhaul), and the core network.

 Understanding network slicing architecture